 - 1 tablespoon olive oil

-- 2 lbs pork cubed into 1" pieces, I used boneless pork sirloin chops, but pork shoulder is good as well
+- 2 pounds pork cubed into 1" pieces, I used boneless pork sirloin chops, but pork shoulder is good as well

 - 3 cloves garlic minced